strap/strap_docsite/static/markdown/guides/StrapkitEnvironment.md

 vagrant ssh
 ```

 After running the previous commands, you're now dropped into a fully functioning virtual machine pre-configured to run Strap Kit.
-Anything you drop into the StrapKitProjects folder will show up in the development environment.
-It's a good idea to just do all your work in the StrapKitProjects folder, so that it's all synced with the Vagrant environment automagically.
+Anything you drop into the StrapProjects folder will show up in the development environment.
+It's a good idea to just do all your work in the StrapProjects folder, so that it's all synced with the Vagrant environment automagically.

 From here visit the [Strap Kit Documentation](https://docs.straphq.com/docs/flow) pages to learn how to build an app using Strap Kit.